 Expanded eligibility for the voucher program would raise the income ceiling to 400% of the amount required for a student to qualify for the federal free or reduced price lunch program, equal to about $220,000.

-Currently, vouchers are limited to families that make less than 300% of the federal poverty level, meaning a family of four can make up to $154,000 annually.
+Currently, vouchers are limited to families that make less than 300% of the amount to qualify for free or reduced lunches, meaning a family of four can make up to $154,000 annually.

 After the expansion, the program would cost the state an estimated $500 million in fiscal year 2024, and another $600 million in the following fiscal year.
 The current state budget appropriates $240 million annually for the Choice Scholarships.